Chemotherapy and pregnancy

 Acute promyelocytic leukaemia (APL)

-You cannot have ATRA during the first 12 weeks of pregnancy.
-Unless APL is diagnosed later in pregnancy, doctors may recommend ending the pregnancy.
-This is so you can get the most effective treatment.
+APL needs to be treated very quickly.
+There is a risk of having a serious bleed without treatment.
+Unless it is diagnosed later in pregnancy, doctors may recommend ending the pregnancy.
+This is so you can have the most effective treatment.
 If you decide to continue with the pregnancy, ATRA is usually given on its own.

 Getting support